Attorney General William Barr Spells Out What He’s Redacting From Mueller Report

 “Prosecutors generally take a broad view of what constitutes grand jury information in order to avoid inadvertently disclosing it, but here there’s a strong counterbalancing interest in ensuring that everything that can come out does come out,” said John Bies, who served in the Justice Department during the Obama administration.

-How Barr would handle the eventual release of the Mueller Report has been a contentious issue hotly debated since even prior to his nomination for attorney general.
+How Barr would handle the eventual release of the Mueller report has been a contentious issue hotly debated since even prior to his nomination for attorney general.
 During Barr’s confirmation, he insisted that he would not allow political motivations to influence his actions, but also made no clear commitment that he would make the report’s findings public, stoking concerns that he might conceal information damaging to the president.

 Those fears, to many, have been realized as the abbreviated report submitted so far by Barr has been characterized as incomplete and potentially misleading.